 Molecular Epidemiology Resource

-Dr. Cerhan's Lymphoma Epidemiology Lab created and maintains the Molecular Epidemiology Resource (MER) as part of the University of Iowa/Mayo Clinic Lymphoma SPORE.
-The MER is a cohort study that supports a wide variety of epidemiologic and clinical projects.
+Dr. Cerhan's Lymphoma Epidemiology Lab created and maintains the Molecular Epidemiology Resource (MER), a prospective cohort study that supports a variety of epidemiologic and clinical projects.
 The MER is used by researchers throughout Mayo Clinic and around the world to identify clinical, epidemiologic, host genetic, biologic, tumor, and treatment factors that impact lymphoma outcomes and survivorship.

-Mayo Clinic and external investigators may request data from either the Molecular Epidemiology Resource data collection or from the expanded LEO lymphoma study.
-Request information through our contact page.
+Mayo Clinic and external investigators can contact us to request data from either the Molecular Epidemiology Resource data collection or from the expanded LEO lymphoma study.

 Data collection protocol

-All participants in the MER are contacted every six months for the first three years after diagnosis and then annually after that to ascertain outcomes.
+MER participants are contacted every six months for the first three years after diagnosis and then annually thereafter for information about outcomes and survivorship experiences.
 Disease progression or relapse, re-treatment, transformation and new cancers are validated against medical records.

 Related study files

-Researchers can learn more about the study by reviewing these PDF files for study news and questionnaires:
+Researchers can learn more about the MER study by reviewing these files for study news and questionnaires: